snowplow-archive/snowplow.github.com/_posts/2016-01-15-event-data-from-third-party-data-sources-is-essential-to-build-a-single-customer-view.md

 3. Use that map to build a consolidated view of each person i.e. your single customer view
 4. (Optional) - join that table with other customer data sets (e.g. CRM) that you have available in your data warehouse

-The key thing, then, to building a *complete* single customer view is ensuring that we're tracking events across *all* the different touchpoints and channels we engage our users, and they engage us.
+The first key element, then, to building a *complete* single customer view is ensuring that we're tracking events across *all* the different touchpoints and channels we engage our users, and they engage us.
+The second key element is ensuring that events from a single user on one platform can be mapped together with events from a single user on another platform, so that our view of each customer is built from the totality of their interactions across platforms.

 ## Tracking event level data from locations outside the web and mobile